siriusphp/filtration/docs/filters.md

 Options:

-- start_characters: leaves untouched this number of characters from the begining of the filtered string.
+- `start_characters`: leaves untouched this number of characters from the begining of the filtered string.
 Default: 0
-- start_characters: leaves untouched this number of characters from the end of the filtered string.
+- `start_characters`: leaves untouched this number of characters from the end of the filtered string.
 Default: 0
-- replacement_char: the character that will be used to replace the hidden chars.
+- `replacement_char`: the character that will be used to replace the hidden chars.
 Default: *

 ## StringTrim

-Removes whitespace at the begining and/or end of strings:
+Removes whitespace at the beginning and/or end of strings:

 Options:

-- side: where the string will be trimmed.
+- `side`: where the string will be trimmed.
 Possible values: `left`|`right`|`both`.
 Default: `both`.
-- characters: list of characters that will be trimmed.
+- `characters`: list of characters that will be trimmed.
 Default: `\t\n\r `

 ## Truncate